Chitru4/Mashup-Chitraksh-102017040/README.md

 ## Roll No. 102017040

 ## Description
-This module creates a mashup of songs with your favorite singers with a single click.
+This module creates a mashup of songs of your favorite singer with a single click.

 ## Requirements
 ```